funilrys/PyFunceble/docs/columns/http_code.rst

 ---------

 .. note::
-  While testing for domain(s) and IP(s), a subject which has an HTTP code listed below, we be saved/logged into the :code:`output/Analytic/ACTIVE` directory.
+  While testing for domain(s) and IP(s), a subject which has an HTTP code listed below, will be saved/logged into the :code:`output/Analytic/ACTIVE` directory.

 .. warning::
   While testing for domain(s) and IP(s), a subject which has an HTTP code listed below and a global status :code:`INACTIVE` or :code:`INVALID` will get its status